prax-1/WebAppFirewall-with-ML/readme.md

 ### Credits
 This project is developed by [Prakhar Gupta](https://github.com/prax-1).
 Contributions and suggestions are welcome.
-The dataset is picked up from [This Repository](https://github.com/faizann24/Fwaf-Machine-Learning-driven-Web-Application-Firewall/blob/master/firewall_fsecurify.jpg)
+The dataset is picked up from [this Repository](https://github.com/faizann24/Fwaf-Machine-Learning-driven-Web-Application-Firewall/blob/master/firewall_fsecurify.jpg)

-## License
+### License
 This project is licensed under the [MIT License](https://github.com/prax-1/WebAppFirewall-with-ML/blob/main/LICENSE).